What I wish I knew before backpacking Thailand

 You might get temple burn-out

 Thailand is home to thousands of Buddhist temples (well, at least I’m guessing the number is in the thousands… it seemed that way).
 The first time you visit a Buddhist temple you might find it breathtaking and beautiful.
 The size of the Buddhas, the ornate designs, the colors of the temples – wow!
-There are some incredible pieces of architecture in Thailand that are well worth your visit.
+There are some incredible pieces of architecture in Thailand that are well worth your visit, especially in Chiang Mai.

 But I offer a word of warning – don’t try to see them all.
 Limit your temple visits when you’re in Thailand, or risk getting temple burn-out.
 If you’ve extensively traveled in Europe you may have been stricken by the sister illness, church burn-out.